jcblaisecruz02/nmt-transformer/README.md

     --use_swa
 ```

-To get a BLEU score for the tokenized translated corpus, use the following provided script:
+To get a Detokenized BLEU score of the output translations, use the following script:

 ```
 python nmt-transformer/bleu.py \
     --translation_file output.txt \
-    --reference_file tokenized_wmt14/test_tokenized.de
+    --reference_file wmt14/newstest2013.de \
+    --tgt_lang de
 ```

+This detokenizes the translations and the references then computes BLEU using the SacreBLEU wrapper for consistency in reporting scores with other papers.
 Using translations produced form the model trained in the previous section should give the following score:

 ```
-BLEU: 24.6
+BLEU: 20.85
 ```

-This is 0.9 BLEU points higher than the reported test BLEU for the same model in the paper (23.7 BLEU).
+This is 2.85 BLEU points lower than the reported test BLEU for the same model in the paper (23.7 BLEU).

 # Results and Reproduction Milestones